Real ID Requirements, Deadlines & FAQs

 Real ID: What You Need to Know

-In 2005, the U.S. Congress passed the Real ID Act which “set standards” for state issued identification documents, such as a driver’s license.
+In 2005, the U.S. Congress passed the Real ID Act which “set standards” for state-issued identification documents, such as a driver’s license.
 It prohibits federal agencies, including the Transportation Security Administration (TSA), from accepting non-compliant identification.
 Once this goes into effect, travelers must have the Real ID or another TSA-approved ID to pass through a TSA checkpoint.
-The start date for this change is yet to be announced, as the former 10/1/2020 deadline was postponed by the President on 3/23/20.
+The deadline for REAL ID enforcement is October 1, 2021.

 What is Real ID?

 The Real ID is an identification card that meets the standards laid out by the U.S. government in the Real ID Act of 2005.
 It is legislation that was passed by the 9/11 Commission is being rolled out by the Department of Homeland Security (DHS).